WeSpeakEnglish/LoRa-E5_weather_and_pollution/README.md

 ## Sensors for this custom build
 1. SHT40 for humidity and temperature over I2C2
 2. ZE27-O3 Ozone sensor over USART2
-3. SN-GCJA5 PM sensr over I2C2
+3. SN-GCJA5 PM sensor over I2C2

 # Whole PRJ is ready to compile in CubeIDE
 *LoRa-E5_weather_and_pollution.ioc* is configuration file for CubeMX